decretist/Dissertation/Chapter2/chapter2.md

 [^56]: Add footnote restating distinction between canon and chapter.

-[^a]: I continue here, as I have throughout Chapter 2, to use the name Gratian as a conventional label for the author or authors of the *Decretum*, while deferring judgement as to whether the name stands for a single individual or many.
+[^57]: I continue here, as I have throughout Chapter 2, to use the name Gratian as a conventional label for the author or authors of the *Decretum*, while deferring judgement as to whether the name stands for a single individual or many.
 Anticipating Chapter 3, the